multiverse-os/multiverse-development/portal-gun/setup/shares/service/bridge1.router/README.md

 #### Provisioning
-Currently provisioning does a link from the portal, but the portal should be used to setup multiple galaxy routers, and to scale up automatically based off a generic portal setttings files.
+Currently provisioning does a link from the portal, but the portal should be used to setup multiple bridge1 routers, and to scale up automatically based off a generic portal setttings files.
 Then we need to `cp` instead of just `link -s`.

 Need to also work out the alpine answers file, custom grub to allow sumbission